• Skip to primary navigation

 Notes and substitutions

-• Beef: Flank steak is a great choice — tender, marinates well, and reasonably priced.
-Skirt steak, flat iron steak, and flap meat are similar cuts.
-You can always use sirloin (top sirloin and bottom sirloin or tri-tip) and chuck steak.
-If you don't mind spending more, boneless short ribs with their deep marbling are tender and flavorful.
+• Beef: Flank steak is a great choice because it is tender and marinates well.
+Skirt steak, flat iron steak, and flap meat are similar cuts you can use.
+Beef sirloin and chuck steak are other options.
+If you don't mind spending more, boneless short ribs are really tender and flavorful.

-• Vinegar: It adds a tangy flavor and helps tenderize the meat.
-Use cane, white, or rice vinegar.
-You can also use calamansi juice or lemon juice.
+• Vinegar: This adds a tangy flavor and helps tenderize the meat.
+You can use cane, white, or rice vinegar.
+Calamansi juice (or lemon juice) may also be used.

 How to make this recipe